topicusonderwijs/release-semver/README.md

         prefix: false, # if you wish to use a prefix in your tags
         silent: true, # if you wish to see all the git command noise
-        verbose: false # if you whish to see all the noise this package makes };
+        verbose: false # if you whish to see all the noise this package makes
+        dryrun: false # if you wish to try this package but not actually do anything };
 ```